shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 # Mimic

 In order for this to work, there needs to be treasure chests around the map.
 Otherwise everyone’s going to know the chest is always a mimic and never fall for it.
-I’ve written about this one before.
-I forget what abilities I gave it last time.

 LMB – Attack.
 Hits in the looking direction